olga-terekhova/physicians-availability/README.md

 ### Sourcing the data
 I use the 2020 annual report from Ontario Physician Human Resources Data Centre.
 It has a table "Population per Physician in ONTARIO by LHIN and Specialty of Practice in 2020", which has a relevant pre-calculated attribute "Phys per 100,000 Population".
-Note that the title of the table and the name of the attribute have inverse meaning.
+Note that the title of the table and the name of the attribute have inverse meanings.
 I rely on the wording of the attribute name, which means that the larger the value, the better is the availability (more doctors per patients).

 LHINs are a way to divide Ontario into regions in the context of healthcare.
 This term was current in 2020, but it will be superceded by Ontario Health Regions.